Below you will find pages that utilize the taxonomy term “Python”

 In my previous entry, I mentioned that Andrew was actually publishing the contents of all his Bazaar branches with his rsync script, even though he was only advertising a single branch.
 Yesterday I had a need to actually do this, so I thought I'd detail how to do it.

 As a refresher, a Bazaar repository stores the revision graph for the ancestry of all the branches stored inside it.
 A branch is essentially just a pointer to the head revision of a particular line of development.
+So if the branch has been deleted but the data is still in the repository, recovering it is a simple matter of discovering the identifier for the head revision.

 UTC+9

-One thing brought up in the Launchpad bug was that not all applications used the system /usr/share/zoneinfo time zone database.
+One thing brought up in the Launchpad bug was that not all applications

 Playing Around With the Bluez D-BUS Interface

-Before trying to modify the VFS code, I thought I'd experiment a bit with the D-BUS interfaces via the D-BUS python bindings.
+Before trying to modify the VFS code, I thought I'd experiment a bit

 Launchpad enterered into Python bug tracker competition